skip to content

 Loading chart…

 The old line climbs with every viewer.
-The new line just sits there, flat, because the load spreads across as many IPs as there are viewers.
+The new one just stays flat, because the load spreads across as many IPs as there are viewers.
 Hit the Δ Compare toggle on the chart to see the gap fill in.

-The server didn’t disappear, though.
-It’s the fallback.
-If a direct call dies at the transport level — a network blip, a CORS hiccup — the client quietly retries through /api/lastfm/*.
-And private profiles always go through the server, because a hidden listening profile needs a signed request, and the signature needs the Last.fm shared secret.
+The server didn’t go away though, it’s the fallback.
+If a direct call fails at the transport level, like a network blip or a CORS hiccup, the client quietly retries through /api/lastfm/*.

 There’s also a BYOK option.
-Drop in your own Last.fm API key and your widget uses it for the direct calls — handy if you’re a heavy user who wants near-instant updates on a budget nobody else shares.
+Drop in your own Last.fm API key and your widget uses it for the direct calls, which insulates you from anything that ever happens to the shared key.
 The key rides along in the config like everything else, so it survives the trip into OBS.

 Smarter Polling

-Last.fm doesn’t push.
-There’s no websocket telling you a song changed, so the widget has to ask.
-The trick is asking at the right speed.
+Last.fm doesn’t push anything.
+There’s no websocket telling you a song changed, so the widget has to keep asking, and the trick is asking at the right speed.

 Seconds between polls by widget state